You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Combining Aspirin and Vascepa: Potential Side Effects

-Both aspirin and Vascepa can cause gastrointestinal side effects, such as stomach upset, nausea, and diarrhea.
+Both aspirin and Vascepa can cause gastrointestinal side effects, including stomach pain, nausea, and diarrhea.
 Combining the two medications may increase the risk of these side effects.

 Increased Risk of Kidney Damage